babashka/pods/README.md

 ;;=> d2:op8:describee
 ```

-The pod should reply to this request with a message in the vein of:
+The pod should reply to this request with a message similar to:

 ``` clojure
 {"format" "json"